 IMPORTANT: Save yourself (a lot of grief) and read this note.

 The location of the config.xml, which is crucial file to be edited, is not clearly explained.

-If you have unpacked the SharePointFoundation setup in (for example) E:\SharePointFiles, then You DO NOT, edit
+If you have unpacked the SPF setup in (for example) E:\SharePointFiles, then you DO NOT, edit